neoforged/Documentation/docs/concepts/registries.md

 public void register(RegisterEvent event) {
     event.register(
             // This is the registry key of the registry.
-            // Get these from Registries for vanilla registries, or from NeoForgeRegistries.Keys for NeoForge registries.
+            // Get these from BuiltInRegistries for vanilla registries,
+            // or from NeoForgeRegistries.Keys for NeoForge registries.
-            Registries.BLOCKS,
+            BuiltInRegistries.BLOCKS,
             // Register your objects here.
             registry -> {
                 registry.register(new ResourceLocation(MODID, "example_block_1"), new Block(...));